nyu-ossd-s20/Cursify/README.md

 Installation: None

-Usage: If you are tired of using the same, boring cursor, this is an opportunity to use a cuser design of your choosing!
+Usage: If you are tired of using the same, boring cursor, this is an opportunity to use a cursor design of your choosing!

 Credits: Li, Ryan, and Selam